-A non-music major student may enroll in private music lessons in Private Music Applied Lessons in all band, keyboard, orchestra and vocal performance areas as well as guitar and composition for elective academic credit (one hour per semester) with approval of the music department.
+A non-music major student may enroll in private music lessons in Private Music Applied Lessons in all band, keyboard, orchestra and vocal performance areas as well as guitar and composition for elective academic credit (one hour per semester) with approval granted from the Music Department on the basis of audition.
 The comprehensive list includes Brass - trumpet, French horn, trombone, euphonium, tuba; Composition; Guitar; Harp; Keyboard - jazz piano, organ, piano; Percussion; Strings - violin, viola, cello and bass; Voice; and Woodwinds - flute (including piccolo, flute and alto flute), clarinet (including soprano, alto and bass), oboe (including oboe and English horn), bassoon, and saxophone (including soprano, alto, tenor and baritone).
 Students may take private music lessons each semester of enrollment at Belhaven University based on teacher availability.
 All private studio instruction is governed by the Music Department Studio Policy.
 This document should be read carefully before a student enrolls for private instruction.
 Beginning students are required to take the appropriate fundamentals sequence in guitar, piano, and voice before enrolling in private lessons; exceptions may be allowed by audition.
+Completion of a fundamentals sequence does not guarantee admission into private study.
+Students must still be able to demonstrate that they have sufficient musicianship skills (including music literacy) and sufficient talent to make reasonable progress and to perform a successful jury.
 All students enrolled in private music lessons at Belhaven University are required to also enroll in MUS 100, Music Studio Class (see description below).
 All students enrolled in elective private music applied lessons will be assessed a supplemental instruction fee each semester.